-- 1 From the watch face, hold MENU. - 2 Select Watch Face. - 3 Press UP or DOWN to preview the watch face options. - 4 Select Add New to create a custom digital or analog watch face. - 5 Press START. - 6 Select an option: - To activate the watch face, select Apply. - To change the style of the numbers for the analog watch face, select Dial. - To change the style of the hands for the analog watch face, select Hands. - To change the style of the numbers for the digital watch face, select Layout. - To change the style of the seconds for the digital watch face, select Seconds. - To change the data that appears on the watch face, select Data. - To add or change an accent color for the watch face, select Accent Color. - To change the color of the data that appears on the watch face, select Data Color. - To change the background color, select Bkgd.
-Color. - · To remove the watch face, select Delete.
+- 1 From the watch face, hold MENU. - 2 Select Watch Face. - 3 Press UP or DOWN to preview the watch face options. - 4 Select Add New to create a custom digital or analog watch face. - 5 Press START. - 6 Select an option: - To activate the watch face, select Apply. - To change the style of the numbers for the analog watch face, select Dial. - To change the sport for the gauges on the performance watch face, select Select Sport. - To change the style of the hands for the analog watch face, select Hands. - To change the style of the numbers for the digital watch face, select Layout. - To change the style of the seconds for the digital watch face, select Seconds. - To change the data that appears on the watch face, select Data. - To add or change an accent color for the watch face, select Accent Color. - To change the color of the data that appears on the watch face, select Data Color. - To remove the watch face, select Delete.